 The process of completely sealing a print in laminate film on both sides and all edges using combined heat and pressure.

 Where the printed materials get put into their final format.
 Examples of finishing include guillotining, folding, binding, drilling, and numbering.

 Printer profiling or ICC profiling is considered as the second step of color management process.
-ICC profiles are color management profiles that meet that meet the ICC standard.
+ICC profiles are color management profiles that meet the ICC standard.

 Micro Piezo Technology